-Fusion Categories from 6j-Symbols
+Fusion Categories from F-Symbols

-In most literature concerning fusion categories they are characterized by so called $6j$-symbols.
+In most literature concerning fusion categories they are characterized by so called $F$-symbols.
 Often only those and the fusion rules are provided or of interest.
 Thus we provide a datatype that allows to get a workable fusion category from provided `6j-symbols.

 Let $\mathcal C$ be a locally finite semisimple multitensor category.
 Then, if $\{X_i\mid i \in \mathcal I\}$ is a collection of the non-isomorphic simple objects, there is an equivalence of abelian categories